ida-dar/product-list/README.md

 ### Start Development Mode:

 - `yarn start` or `npm start`
+- Open:
+  - if you are on branch `master` open published app [](https://product-list-recruitment-task.herokuapp.com/api/products)
 - Open [http://localhost:8000/api/products](http://localhost:8000/api/products) to see the products list.

 ### Available endpoints